The 3-Day Wait Rule For Babies To Introduce Solids

 • Ensure that you introduce a new food item early in the day.
 This way, even if your child develops an allergic reaction, you can monitor it well and it would not lead to an emergency room visit during the night.

 The 3-day wait rule is the best rule to find out if your baby is allergic or intolerant to a particular food.
-Though the 3-day wait rule is becoming outdated and obsolete, it is best to be followed to avoid any serious food allergies.
+Though the 3-day wait rule is becoming outdated and obsolete, it is best to be followed to avoid any implications of serious food allergies.

 FAQ’s